Don’t Tell Me How To Die Summary, Characters and Themes

 Maggie Dunn

+Maggie Dunn, the protagonist of Don’t Tell Me How To Die, is a woman navigating an intricate web of personal, familial, and professional challenges.
+As the mayor of Heartstone, New York, Maggie is thrust into public scrutiny while struggling with her health.
 Diagnosed with a potentially fatal blood disease similar to the one that claimed her mother’s life, Maggie’s journey is defined by a profound sense of impending mortality.
 The emotional weight of her illness intertwines with her responsibilities, as she faces public and private crises.

 Her character is marked by resilience, trying to balance her desire for normalcy with the reality of her deteriorating health.
-She harbors a fierce protective instinct toward her family, especially her husband, Alex, and their unborn twins, even contemplating their future without her.
+She harbors a fierce protective instinct toward her family, especially her husband, Alex, and their twins, even contemplating their future without her.

 Maggie’s internal conflict—between her past, present, and the potential loss of her own life—shapes her decisions, as she struggles to safeguard her family’s happiness.
-Her emotional complexity deepens as she uncovers dark secrets about her husband’s potential involvement in her illness, bringing to light a fear of betrayal and the lengths she must go to protect herself and her loved ones.

 Johnny Rollo

+Johnny’s character is defined by a mix of guilt, defiance, and regret.
 His struggles with the choices he has made and his continued bad behavior highlight the emotional scars Maggie carries from her younger years.
 Though Johnny has made a series of poor decisions, his guilt over his past actions suggests a desire for redemption, or at least an acknowledgment of his mistakes.

 Kate McCormick